HEA2 (PP) - Delivering the best outcomes for children, young people and families

 - Providing effective safeguarding and excellent services for children, young people and families.

-- Ensuring that employers are sensitive to the needs of working parents by promoting and delivering family-friendly policies.
+- Ensuring that employers and service providers are sensitive to the needs of working parents by promoting and delivering family-friendly policies.